plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <td><img src="/static/images/getting-data/zdbxVr3.png"></td>
 </tr>
 <tr>
-<td>The toolbar on the left lets us filter the data by type, tags, format and more.
+<td>The toolbar on the left lets us filter the data by type, tags, format, and more.
 If you want to quickly find data sets that you can export to Plotly, filtering the format to XLS or CSV is helpful.</td>
 <td><img src="/static/images/getting-data/L5LLlFn.png"></td>
 </tr>
 <tr>